 The Impact of COVID-19 on Our Clinical Trials

-We have built an integrated global development team of more than 1,300 people in China, the United States, Europe, and Australia.
-Currently, we are conducting over 70 clinical trials globally, with 27 potentially registration-enabling trials ongoing.
+We have built an integrated global development team of more than 1,600 people in China, the United States, Europe, and Australia.
+Currently, we are conducting over 60 clinical trials globally, with 25+ filed or potentially registration-enabling trials ongoing.

 The Impact of COVID-19 on Our Business

 We expect that the worldwide health crisis of COVID-19 will continue to have a negative impact on our operations globally, including clinical trial recruitment and participation, regulatory interactions and inspections, and commercial revenue.
-While we have experienced decreased demand for our commercial products, we are working to minimize delays and disruptions and continue to execute on our clinical development, regulatory and commercialization goals.
+While there remains uncertainty regarding the future impact of the pandemic globally, we are working to minimize delays and disruptions and continue to execute on our clinical development, regulatory and commercialization goals.